Red X iconGreen tick iconYellow tick icon

 Research interests

-Lili's research interests include refugee law, Chinese law, Pacific law, law of the sea, and public international law issues relating to China or South Pacific island states.
-She has gratefully received research fellowships/awards from institutions in New Zealand, Australia, Vanuatu, the US, China, and South Korea, including an Australian Endeavour Research Fellowship, a Michigan Grotius Fellowship, a New Zealand Law Foundation research grant, a Human Rights in Asia fellowship and a Victoria University of Wellington Postgraduate Research Excellence Award, and has conducted fieldwork in Myanmar, South Korea, China, India, and Cook Islands.
+Lili’s primary research and teaching areas are refugee law and migration law.
+She also publishes on Chinese and Pacific legal issues.
+She has gratefully received research fellowships/awards from institutions in New Zealand, Australia, Vanuatu, the US, China, and South Korea, including a Michael and Suzanne Borrin Foundation Women Leaders in Law Fellowship, an Australian Endeavour Postdoc Fellowship, a Michigan Grotius Fellowship, a New Zealand Law Foundation research grant, an Asia New Zealand Foundation research grant, a Human Rights in Asia fellowship and a Victoria University of Wellington Postgraduate Research Excellence Award, and has conducted fieldwork in Myanmar, South Korea, China, India, and Cook Islands.
 She is the author of Chinese Refugee Law and Policy (Cambridge University Press, 2020).

 Lili's Google Scholar webpage